Pacific Multi-Country Programming Framework 2012-2017

-The new LRD strategic plan has three objectives: improved food and nutritional security; integrated and sustainable agriculture and forestry resource management and development; and improved bio-security and increased trade in agriculture and forestry products.
-The second and third objectives continued from the previous plan, although the respective outputs have been broadened in coverage and deepend in scope.
-The first is a new objective, brought to the fore by the global soaring food (and fuel) price crisis.
+This LRD strategic plan had three objectives: improved food and nutritional security; integrated and sustainable agriculture and forestry resource management and development; and improved bio-security and increased trade in agriculture and forestry products.
+The second and third objectives continued from the previous plan, although the respective outputs were broadened in coverage and deepened in scope.
+The first was a new objective, brought to the fore by the global soaring food (and fuel) price crisis.

 Prepared by: The Secretariat of the Pacific Community